 Day 5 – Yoga for classroom management

-- Thematic asanas: choose an emotion, make a sequence according to that emotion (other themes include the four seasons, farmhouse animals, jungle animals, etc.)
+- Thematic asanas: choose an emotion, and make a sequence according to that emotion (other themes include the four seasons, farmhouse animals, jungle animals, etc.);

 - Participants take turns leading the group in yoga sequences.

 Day 6 – Course closure and cultural activities